benzouye/framework/README.md

 Download the full ZIP archive from Github and copy it on your web server directory.

-Works on PHP 7 or newer and with MySQL 5.7+ / MariaDB 10.2+.
+Works on PHP 7+ and with MySQL 5.7+ / MariaDB 10.2+.

 Framework is configured to work with UTF-8 characters encoding.

 Import the init_db.sql file into a MySQL/MariaDB database.

-By default, there is no table name prefix, if you want, before importing SQL dump, you may add a prefix on each table name for each CREATE TABLE commands, and specify it in the PHP configuration file (see next chapter).
+By default, there is a table name prefix (prefix_), if you want, before importing SQL dump, you may change this prefix on each table name for each SQL command (search and replace), and specify it in the PHP configuration file (see next chapter).

 # Configuration